+Questions

-Questions Answer these on the Data/Question sheet:
+Answer these on the Data/Question sheet:

-b) Did your observations match your predictions?
+- a) When you added a second bulb, or a third bulb, what happened to the brightness of the bulbs?
+Is this what you expected?
+What possible explanation do you have for this? - b) Did your observations match your predictions?
 If not, why not?
-What does this information do to the model that you proposed (support it or refute it?)

-c) With two or three bulbs in the circuit, were the bulbs of relatively equal brightness, or did the brightness drop off in one direction or the other?
-What does this information do to the model that you proposed (support it or refute it?)

-4. Model refinement.
+What does this information do to the model that you proposed (support it or refute it?) - c) With two or three bulbs in the circuit, were the bulbs of relatively equal brightness, or did the brightness drop off in one direction or the other?
+What does this information do to the model that you proposed (support it or refute it?) - 4.
+Model refinement.
 Using the information you gathered above, look back to the page with the four models and decide (as a group) which model you want to propose for the current flow in a circuit.

-CLASS DISCUSSION: When all the groups have gotten to this point, the instructor will lead a class discussion about the ideas from the previous section.
-If there are still groups not yet done, you could start to read the next section to be ready.

-There is room on the Data/Question sheet for notes during the discussion.